 Mountain ranges produce a number of potentially hazardous weather phenomena

 However, on a day-to-day basis, such potentially dangerous weather is the exception rather than the rule.
-Checking the mountain forecast gives essential forewarning of the likely conditions on your chosen route.
-You can also access our mountain forecasts while you are out and about via your mobile phone.
+Checking the Mountain weather forecast gives essential forewarning of the likely conditions on your chosen route.
+You can also access our mountain forecasts while you are out and about via your Weather services.

 Some basic safety advice can be found below.